"thnetopsychism" meaning in All languages combined

 Etymology: From ecclesiastical Ancient Greek θνητόψῡχος (thnētópsūkhos), from θνητός (thnētós, “mortal”) and ψῡχή (psūkhḗ, “soul”) + -ism.
 Etymology templates: {{uder|en|grc|θνητόψῡχος}} Ancient Greek θνητόψῡχος (thnētópsūkhos), {{suffix|en||ism}} + -ism Head templates: {{en-noun|-}} thnetopsychism (uncountable)

-1. The doctrine that when the body dies, the soul also dies, and that both are to be called back to life at the Day of Judgement.
+1. The doctrine that when the body dies, the intangible soul and/or spirit also goes to sleep or in other words the person's consciousness ceases until the resurrection, and that the soul and/or spirit must be awoken and both are to be called back to life at the Day of Judgement.
 This was first recorded as taught by the Thnētopsȳchītæ, a third century sect of Christianity in Arabia, and is based on 1 Timothy 6:16, an epistolary doxology addressed to the God who alone has immortality.
-Tags: uncountable Categories (topical): Theology Related terms: thnetopsychist
+Tags: uncountable Related terms: thnetopsychist

 {